sahanaprasad/ML-/README.md

 ngram model is used to check the text similarity drivercode.py contains the driver code of the service All the APIs are written in flask webframework
+All the request response are in JSON fromat.

 API 1
 takes the source and target fields, maps the respective fields and also determines the confidence leve.